Alternative Mesothelioma Treatments

 • Sound therapy uses sound waves, music, or vibrations to reduce stress, improve mood, and promote healing.

-• Transcutaneous Electrical Nerve Stimulation (TENS) is a device that applies gentle electrical currents to the skin to help relieve pain.
+• Transcutaneous Electrical Nerve Stimulation (TENS) is a device that applies gentle electrical currents to the skin to relieve pain.

 While they can’t replace traditional cancer treatments, these complementary therapies can significantly enhance the quality of life of mesothelioma patients.